DevExpress-Examples/How-to-Use-Spreadsheet-Control-to-Create-a-Data-Entry-Form/README.md

-# How to Use Spreadsheet Control to Create a Dat Entry Form
+# How to Use Spreadsheet Control to Create a Data Entry Form

 *Files to look at*: